What you need to know

 Will your kitten be alone?

 Before adopting a cat, you must consider whether you already have animals at home.
 Some experts maintain that it is healthy for kittens to have a companion to play with and so that they aren't left alone all day long, whereas others maintain it is difficult for some animals to live together if they haven't been properly socialized yet.
-The situation is slightly different if you have a dog: here you can discover out tips to make a dog and a cat get along.

 If two kittensare raised together from the beginning their relationship will surely be a more successful one, as cats are very territorial animals and may feel like they are being invaded by the presence of a new companion.
 By welcoming not a kitten, but two, you will prevent the feline version of the "only child syndrome" that can be noticed in more pampered pets.